hwarrich/hwarrich/README.md

 ### Hi there, I'm Hasham! 👋

 I am a computer science major at Amherst College, graduating in December 2023.
-I am looking for exciting and challenging software engineering internships for Summer 2023.
+I am searching for exciting and challenging software engineering internships for Summer 2023.

 Feel free to browse my repos and take a glance at my [LinkedIn profile](https://www.linkedin.com/in/hasham-warrich/).